ujjwalguptaofficial/fortjs-doc/docs/tutorial/guard.md

         }
         const errors = await validate(user);
         if (errors.length === 0) { // user is valid so allow to call the worker
-            return null;
+            // returning null means - this guard allows request to pass return null;
         }
         else { // user is not valid, so block the call to worker